muratk3n/thirdwave/en/2019/05/slippage.md

 Bad

-LNG is the cleanest fossil fuel out there, but that is also hampered with problems.
+LNG is the cleanest fossil fuel out there, but that is also hampered with problems at large scale for common use.
 I don't think there is space for anything other than H2 in all steps of the energy processs, except maybe in the beginning, where fossil is reformed into H2.
 Other than that, and considering tooling, infrastructure issues, a form of clean H2 carrier in all steps is necessary.

 [Post](https://chinadialogueocean.net/8170-china-uniquely-placed-to-green-shipping/#.XOQkavaAzzs.twitter)